 People want to be inspired.
 Especially gardeners.
 I am always on the lookout for new design ideas.
 New plants, new color schemes, new containers.
 These elements help create a space that reflects your personality.

-It’s not about using the most expensive materials.
-It’s about using ordinary materials in extraordinary ways.
-With the Coronavirus bringing uncertainty and fear into our lives, I thought it would be nice to take a virtual tour of Terrain and check out five design ideas you can steal for your garden and home.
+Take a virtual tour of Terrain and check out five design ideas you can steal for your garden and home.
 Best of all, you don’t have to leave your house.

 Be on the lookout for items in your attic, basement, or garage that have been put aside.
 You can bring new life to discarded items by using them in new ways.
 Old baskets and metal containers make great planters.
 Galvanized buckets, old clay pots, and chicken wire can be used to create something unique for your space.
 Cut branches and shrubs can be placed in vases on a table to bring the outdoors in.
 You’re only limited by your imagination.